homesmac/CodeWars/README.md

 # CodeWars

-Here are my CodeWars projects, starting with Level 8.
+Here are my CodeWars projects - starting with Level 8.